Lawmakers reach deal on framework for omnibus spending package

 “The pain of inflation is real, and it is being felt across the federal government and by American families right now.
 We cannot delay our work any further, and a two-month continuing resolution does not provide any relief,” Leahy said.

-Government funding runs out at midnight Friday and lawmakers must pass a short-term funding measure, known as a continuing resolution (CR), this week in order to prevent a shutdown.
-The House is expected to pass a week-long stopgap spending bill on Wednesday that would keep the government’s lights on through Dec.
+Government funding runs out at midnight Friday, and lawmakers must pass a short-term funding measure, known as a continuing resolution, this week in order to prevent a shutdown.
+The House is expected to pass a weeklong stopgap spending bill on Wednesday that would keep the government’s lights on through Dec.
 23 to give negotiators and lawmakers enough time to pass the omnibus package.
 The Senate would advance the bill on its own shortly after.

 The omnibus package would set spending through Sept.
 30, also known as the end of the fiscal year.

-House Republican leaders on Tuesday called on its members to vote against the one-week continuing resolution in a bid to win more control over the process and push matters into the new year.
+House Republican leaders on Tuesday called on their members to vote against the one-week continuing resolution in a bid to win more control over the process and push matters into the new year.

 “This one-week continuing resolution is an attempt to buy additional time for a massive lame-duck spending bill in which House Republicans have had no seat at the negotiating table,” House Minority Whip Steve Scalise’s (R-La.) office said in a whip notice.